runtimeverification/verified-smart-contracts/gnosis/gnosis-spec.md

 |        |               |                  |              |
 OUT_LOC  OUT_LOC + 32    OUT_LOC + 34       OUT_LOC + 66   OUT_LOC + 98
 ```

-The first 32 bytes denote the length of the buffer, and the remaining 66 bytes denote the result of `abi.encodePacked(byte(0x19), byte(0x01), domainSeparator, safeTxHash)`.
+Here the first 32 bytes denote the size of the buffer, and the remaining 66 bytes denote the result of `abi.encodePacked(byte(0x19), byte(0x01), domainSeparator, safeTxHash)`.
 Note that the first two elements, `0x19` and `0x01`, are not aligned, because of the use of `abi.encodePacked` instead of `abi.encode`.

-Here, `SAFE_TX_HASH` is the result of `abi.encode(SAFE_TX_TYPEHASH, to, value, keccak256(data), operation, safeTxGas, dataGas, gasPrice, gasToken, refundReceiver, _nonce)`, where each argument is 32-byte aligned with zero padding on the left.
+Also, `SAFE_TX_HASH` is the result of `abi.encode(SAFE_TX_TYPEHASH, to, value, keccak256(data), operation, safeTxGas, dataGas, gasPrice, gasToken, refundReceiver, _nonce)`, where each argument is 32-byte aligned with zero padding on the left.

-NOTE: If this function is called externally, the return value is encoded as follows:
+For the external call, on the other hand, the return value (buffer) is encoded, in the ABI format, as follows:
 ```
 |<- 32 ->|<- 32 ->|<- 1 ->|<- 1 ->|<-      32      ->|<-    32    ->|<- 30 ->|
 +--------+--------+-------+-------+------------------+--------------+--------+
 |   32   |   66   |  0x19 |  0x01 | DOMAIN_SEPARATOR | SAFE_TX_HASH |    0   |
 +--------+--------+-------+-------+------------------+--------------+--------+
 ```
-Here, the prefix (the first 32 bytes) and the postfix (the last 30 bytes) are attached.
-The prefix is the offset to the start of the result buffer, and the postfix is the zero padding for the alignment.
+Here the prefix (the first 32 bytes) and the postfix (the last 30 bytes) are attached, compared to that of the internal call.
+The prefix is the offset to the start of the return value buffer, and the postfix is the zero padding for the alignment.

-The output memory is as follows:
+For the internal call, the output memory is as follows:
 ```
 |<-  32  ->|<-    DATA_LEN    ->|<- X ->|<-               384                 ->|<- 32 ->|<- 1 ->|<- 1 ->|<-      32      ->|<-    32    ->|
 +----------+--------------------+-------+---------------------------------------+--------+-------+-------+------------------+--------------+